What are the system requirements?

 Android

-This app features Inspector and Survey modes, just like the desktop version.
+This app features Inspector, Survey and Planning modes, just like the desktop version.
 With just your device at hand, you can survey the wireless coverage of your office, apartment, or a huge warehouse, save the project data with useful notes and create thorough and informative heatmaps in your desktop NetSpot when ready.
 You can generate some of the most popular heatmaps directly on your Android device (available in NetSpot Plus).
 Requires Android 8.0+.

 NetSpot for iOS is also available!
-It requires iOS 15.0 or newer.
+It requires iOS or iPadOS 15.5 or newer.

 iOS

-Currently it offers Survey mode and Internet speed test.
+Currently it offers Survey mode*, Device Discovery, Internet speed test and Ping test.
 With just your device at hand, you can measure the download and upload speeds, and create WiFi heatmaps based on the gathered data.
+You can also use a separate Ping tab to check whether certain hosts and websites are available or to check the stability of your connection.
+Device Discovery allows you to collect a broad range of information about the devices currently connected to your wireless network.

 FAQ: If I buy a new MacBook for WiFi site surveys with NetSpot, would it help if I got the maximum available configuration (maximum RAM and higher CPU speed)?